-At CASEL, we engage policymakers and promote legislation at the federal level to support evidence-based SEL policies, so that policies can be strategically leveraged to support local efforts.
+At CASEL, we engage policymakers and promote legislation at the federal level to advance evidence-based SEL policies that support local efforts.

 This page shares information about key federal legislation and policies related to SEL: American Rescue Plan (ARP), Every Student Succeeds Act (ESSA), and SEL in workforce policies.
 To explore recent bills in support of SEL, visit publications on SEL federal policy.